 First, let’s discuss style.
 Freestanding faucets come in a variety of metals from polished chrome to nickel.
 Designer Kathleen Finley says it’s fine to mix finishes – you can use brushed and satin – in the same bathroom.
 But you do want to stick to the same metal.
 So take note of any existing hardware before you make your choice.

-Third, since the faucet pipe is exposed, it’s as much a part of the look as the tub itself.
+Third, since the faucet pipe on a freestanding bathtub filler is exposed, it’s as much a part of the look as the tub itself.

 There are three types of faucets for freestanding soaking tubs.
 Which one you select will depend on a variety of factors, including the placement of the drain in the tub and whether the tub will be against a wall.